digideskio/guidebook/README.md

 The Information section provides useful information for brushing up on general font knowledge.
 This includes <a href="/guidebook/book_recommendations">book recommendations</a>, <a href="/guidebook/knowledge_resources">knowledge resources</a>, and an explanation of what in the world <a href="/guidebook/libre_open_fonts">free/open fonts</a> actually are.

 <p>
 Lastly, the Technical section is for all you hardcore font designers.
 It's similar to the Contribute and Information categories, but everything in Technical is of a more thorough, specific nature.
-It features more complex information dealing with subjects like <a href="/collaborative_design_workflows">collaborative design workflows</a>, how to install the open source font editor <a href="/how_to_install_fon_forge">FontForge</a> and other <a href="/software">software resources</a>, and the specifications of <a href="/supported_licenses">supported licenses</a> and
+It features more complex information dealing with subjects like <a href="/collaborative_design_workflows">collaborative design workflows</a>, how to install the open source font editor <a href="/how_to_install_fon_forge">FontForge</a> and other <a href="/software">software resources</a>, and the specifications of <a href="/supported_licenses">supported licenses</a> and <a href="/font_packaging">font packaging</a>.

 <p>
-If any of this is at all confusing, you can also help right here by suggesting ways to make the Guidebook better for everyone involved.
+We hope this helps.
+The Guidebook is meant to make your OFLB experience fun and successful.
+If it's failing in any way, please let us know by making it better for everyone.

 <p>
 Thank you,<br>